nhsconnect/gpconnect/pages/accessrecord/accessrecord_clinical_scenarios.md

 <a href="#" class="back-to-top">Back to Top</a>

-<i class='fa fa-check'/> In scope for FoT.

-<i class='fa fa-road'/> Out of scope for FoT.

-# FoT clinical settings and user stories #
+# Clinical settings and user stories #

-These have been assembled through engagement during 2015/16 with various clinical communities and examples are as follows (click title to expand/collapse):
+These have been assembled through engagement with various clinical communities and examples are as follows (click title to expand/collapse):

 <div class="panel-group" id="accordion">
                     <div class="panel panel-default">
                         <div class="panel-heading">
-                                <a class="noCrossRef accordion-toggle" data-toggle="collapse" data-parent="#accordion" href="#collapseOne"><i class='fa fa-check'></i>&nbsp;Patient's allergies and adverse reactions available to MIU</a>
+                                Patient's allergies and adverse reactions available to MIU
                         </div>
                         <div id="collapseOne" class="panel-collapse collapse noCrossRef">
                             <div class="panel-body">